blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 I actually use a slightly different `urlField`-type function, which I called [`niceUrlField`](https://github.com/blaenk/blaenk.github.io/blob/1379be96c66de626b2623d0b09ce32e065da4f49/src/Site/Fields.hs#L80), it simply returns the URL without the `index.html` at the end.
 However, the solution to this problem is the same in both functions.

-The solution is to get the no-name version of the `Identifier` that is retrieved, that is, the version of the post without an explicit version --- the version that was compiled normally.
+The solution is to get the no-name version of the `Identifier` that is retrieved, that is, the version of the post without an explicit version---the version that was compiled normally.
 This is done using the [`setVersion`](http://hackage.haskell.org/packages/archive/hakyll/latest/doc/html/Hakyll-Core-Identifier.html#v:setVersion) function.
 The function can be changed to this:

 ~~~ {lang="haskell"}
 urlField' :: String -> Context a